whichdigital/which-technical-exercise-candidate/README.md

 ## Problem

 **For this part of the technical exercise we'd like you to implement the robot.** We do not expect this to take more than a couple of hours to do.
+If it takes any longer then you're probably over thinking it.

 You are free to work however you feel most comfortable.
 You can commit small changes.
 You can write unit-tests.